Updated February 3, 2025

 Overview

-If the MineralPure is the elder of the guide, the ClearBlue CBI-350P is the whippersnapper.
-This model launched in 2022 making it the latest release in the category.
-Not to worry though, the manufacturer has been making ionizers since 2004 and their latest creation is an evolution of their proven design.
+The ClearBlue Mineral System launched in 2022 and is the newest system in the guide.
+The manufacturer has been making ionizers since 2004, and their latest creation is an evolution of their proven design.

 Interface

 You wouldn’t call the ClearBlue system a marvel of technology, but it stands above the rest in design and features.
 The digital interface has two modes: Increase and Maintain.
-Both are set using up and down buttons to a number between 0-99.
+Both are set using up and down buttons to adjust between 0-99.
 A ‘Mineral Action’ LED indicates that minerals are flowing with a blue light and a problem with the cell with a flashing red light.
 This comes in handy when it’s time to replace the cell.

 Installation